ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Appending Output

-The `lang:shell-session:>` command will overwrite -- if you want to append the output to an existing file rather than overwriting it, you can use the >> operator.
+The `>` command will overwrite -- if you want to append the output to an existing file rather than overwriting it, you can use the >> operator.

 ```shell-session
 $ ls -l >> files.txt
 ```

-This will sort the lines in the `lang:shell-session:unsorted.txt` file.
+This will sort the lines in the `unsorted.txt` file.

 ### Pipes